5 lessons for marginalized employees to reclaim the workplace

 There’s no shortage of workplace guides touching on tips to help employees move up the ranks—and journalist and author Alan Henry is ensuring racial and gender biases are accounted for.

-Seen, Heard, and Paid: The New Workplace Rules for the Marginalized is a guide for marginalized employees—people of color, women, and those in the LGBTQ+ community—to reclaim their agency in the workplace.
+Seen, Heard, and Paid: The New Work Rules for the Marginalized is a guide for marginalized employees—people of color, women, and those in the LGBTQ+ community—to reclaim their agency in the workplace.

 While it’s true most employees have little power in comparison to their employers, the power gap widens even more for those of marginalized identities.
-For Henry, former editor-in-chief of LifeHacker and former editor of The New York Times‘s Smarter Living section, he’s spent time thinking about how working environments for employees of color like himself can lead to low-pay and lack of career mobility.
+For Henry, former editor-in-chief of LifeHacker and former editor of The New York Times‘s Smarter Living section, he’s spent time thinking about how work environments for employees of color like himself can lead to low pay and lack of career mobility.

 Here are five essential rules for marginalized workers to reclaim their workplace.